 = 1 and c = 1.
 The tension of the string can be estimated from the strength of the force transmitted by the graviton.
 It is inversely proportional to the strength of the gravitational constant by the formula (

 c5/G)1/2 = 1.22x1019 Gev (the point particle approximation corresponds to higher tension in the string).
 However, it is thought that, this colossal energy may be cancelled largely by the vacuum energy.
-The net result becomes the observed mass of the elementary particles (it is the vibrational pattern that determine the type of particle).
+The net result becomes the observed mass of the elementary particles (it is the vibrational pattern that determine the type of particle in the theory of string).
 The massless graviton can be constructed simply as the lowest string state.
 But it is not that easy to

 arrive at the correct mass for massive elementary particles.
 Moreover, the vacuum energy estimated by the string theory (and quantum field theory for that matter) is too large in comparison with the observed value derived from cosmic acceleration (the cosmological constant).
 For particle physics, the failure to derive the correct vacuum energy is unsatisfying, but it is fatal for the string theory, which is purported to be a "Theory Of Everything".
 The superstring theory contains another fault (or virtue depending on point of view) - it gives rise to an infinite number of different configurations (universes) that don't have the same vacuum energy.
 According to the "anthropic principle" (which simply states: "it is there because we are here"), we are living in just the right one with exceptionally low vacuum energy out of the many others in the multiverse.